arvindd/.emacs.d/README.md

 Note that all the keybindings (except those for org-mode) are put in one place: `keybindings.el`.
 All the org-mode keybindings are put along with other org-mode settings (see below).

+# Color themes
+The popular package color-theme is included with the configuration.
+The default color theme is as set in `loadext.el` file.

+To choose another color theme:

+- Type `M-x color-theme-select`
+- In the buffer that gives a list of color themes, test your theme by simply moving your cursor on a color-theme, and pressing `<ENTER>`
+- Once satisfied with a specific color theme, keeping the cursor on the selected theme, press `?` - you will now see information on the chosen color theme.
+- The name of the color theme that you can use will be mentioned in the information.
+Simply add this in the `<emacshome>/.emacsuser` file.
+Example:

+   `(color-theme-pok-wog)`

+- Of course, you could also replace the default color theme in `loadext.el` file with your chosen theme - in that case, if you pull in new updates to your `.emacs.d` folder, you will overide the setting.

 # Additional package installation, and elpa configuration
 ## One-time configuration
 The settings have been done so that all the emacs packages get into the directory `<emacshome>/.emacselpa`.
 For the packages to be installed, it is important that you have the proper GPG key for verifying the signatures of the package.
 Follow these steps to make it all work: